adamahrens/GetSwifty/README.md

 In order to support your app to download in the background.
 You need to configure your `URLSessionConfig.networkServiceType` to be of `.background`.
 You'll need to implement the `delegate` methods. iOS will eventually call an `AppDelegate` callback.

+Websockets are used for two way connection/communication.

 ### URLSession & Combine

+Combine is a reactive framework.
+A `Publisher` emits events over time to all `Subscribers` that are listening for it.

+Use `compactMap` to publish only non-nil.
+Great for when mapping data from the response to a decodable object